HyoJoo-W/docs/README.md

-# python learnings

-# 1 some examples ahead
+# some practices of cpp

-# 2 more syntax

-# 3 deeper appliance